Sharanupatil8/Food-order-app/README.md

 The application will be running at http://localhost:3000

 Built with
-React - JavaScript library for building user interfaces CSS Modules - A CSS file in which all class names and animation names are scoped locally by default.
+React.js - JavaScript library for building user interfaces CSS Modules - A CSS file in which all class names and animation names are scoped locally by default.